-Ideally, a first aid kit is something you always carry but never have to use.
-In reality, a backcountry user inevitably encounters instances that require the use of these supplies.
-Day hikers, weekend warriors, and expedition teams all have different requirements for their first aid kits.
+We hope never to have to need our first aid kits, but we bring them along with us and leave them in strategic locations so that we are prepared for unexpected emergencies.
+No matter how you like to recreate, there is a need for a first aid kit in your life.
+Car campers, day hikers, expedition climbers and other adventurous folks who participate in risky sports surely need medical supplies close at hand, but having a good kit in your home, office or car is also important.
 There is a wide range in size, quality, and usefulness when it comes to this gear category.
 The most significant factors in deciding which one to buy are the remoteness of your location, the type of trip you are taking, the length of your trip, and the size of your group.
 Basically, the longer the trip or the larger the group, the bigger your kit needs to be.
 This article matches the best type of kit for the type of adventure you are heading into, as well as what supplies are expected for each use.

 Types of First Aid Kits